seenbuklee/CharMorph_Docs/docs/source/Custom Characters.rst

 This tutorial is about the technical side of Charmorph, if you wish to learn about Creating a Characters included in Charmorph, see: :ref:`Creating A Character`.
 Also plese note that this tutorial is not an exhaustive list of Charmorph's Features.
 Plese check :ref:`Character editing` for a more detailed and technical list.
 For Reference We are using the latest commit as of 11:29 PM  February 4th 2024 with Blender 4.0.2 on Windows 11

-The example provided will be availble `Here <https://github.com/Hopefullyidontgetbanned/CharmorphExampleHuman>`
+The example in this tutorial will be availble `Here <https://github.com/Hopefullyidontgetbanned/CharmorphExampleHuman>`_

 The Base
 ------------